starandserpent/Weltschmerz/README.md

       <Version>2.0.3</Version>
     </PackageReference>
   </ItemGroup>
 ```

-### Installation
-A step by step series how to install library into your project
+Now you have 2 options how to include Weltschmerz in your project.

 #### As git submodule
-* Go to your project folder
+2) Go to your project folder
-* Initialize git in your repository (if it is not already initialize)
+3) Initialize git in your repository
 ```git
 git init
 ```
-* Add Weltschmerz as git submodule
+4) Add Weltschmerz as git submodule
 ```git
 git submodule add git@github.com:starandserpent/Weltschmerz.git --recusive
 ```
-* Include .cs files from Weltschmerz in your project
+5) Include all .cs files from Weltschmerz in your project

 #### As .dll library
-* Open Weltschmerz in Visual Studio 2019
+2) Open Weltschmerz in your IDE
-* Build solution
+3) Build solution
-* Open your project
+4) Open your project
-* Add builded library as reference
+5) Add Weltschmerz library as reference into your project

 ## Usage
-When you initialize main Weltschmerz class you can then access all possible generated values from this class
+You can access all environmental variables from *Weltschmerz* class
 ```csharp
     Weltschmerz weltschmerz = new Weltschmerz();
     double elevation = weltschmerz.GetElevation(0, 0);
 ```

-If you want to use replace any weltschmerz generator you can use abstract class
+If you want to replace any generator in weltschmerz by your own, use abstract class
 ```csharp
     weltschmerz.ElevationGenerator = new Elevation();
 ```

-You can load your custom config file
+Default config file is named "config.conf", use *ConfigManager* to load your custom config files.
 ```csharp
     string path = "yourpath/to/file"
     Config config = ConfigManager.GetConfig(path);
 ```

-For further implementation as library in 3D game see [Voxel-demo](https://github.com/starandserpent/Voxel-demo) or as map generator [World-map-generator](https://github.com/starandserpent/World-map-generator)
+For further implementation as library in 3D game see [Foreman](https://github.com/starandserpent/Foreman) or for map generation see [World-map-generator](https://github.com/starandserpent/World-map-generator)

-## Roadmap

-See the [open issues](https://github.com/starandserpent/Weltschmerz/issues) for a list of proposed features (and known issues).

-## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Licence
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details